 The Terminator franchise is returning to the big screen with original director James Cameron in a producer role.
-The upcoming film has a new star playing the titular Terminator, and now we have our first look at the film’s leading ladies.
+The upcoming film, tentatively titled Terminator: Dark Fate, has a new star playing the titular Terminator, and we also have a behind-the-scenes video to offer another peek at the production.

 It’s difficult not to be excited about the prospect of a new Terminator trilogy — as Cameron has teased — especially considering the acclaimed filmmaker (who largely dropped his involvement after Terminator 2: Judgment Day) is back, albeit as an executive producer.
 Deadpool director Tim Miller will helm the first film in the new trilogy, and Arnold Schwarzenegger will return as the classic T-800 Terminator, with original franchise star Linda Hamilton also reprising her role as Sarah Connor.